 There are some third-party platforms that can be built and integrated into your website to keep your members area costs to a minimum, but for a custom-built database, expect to pay around £15,000, in addition to your website build.

-It's bets to have a professional on-hand to make sure that all the hard work that was put into building your site in the first place doesn't go to waste because you aren't paying someone to look after the site!
-There's nothing worse than wasting resources.
+It's best to have a professional on-hand to make sure that all the hard work that was put into building your site in the first place doesn't go to waste because you aren't paying someone to look after the site.

 Trained professionals serve to protect sites in this way so look for qualifications.
 Depending on your company and your business insurance, it may be compulsory that specific security criteria reach the highest standards.
-It can also double up as a promotional tool to give your customers peace of mind, especially in industries where sensitivity is essential, such as the medical profession.
+It can also double up as a promotional tool to give your customers peace of mind, especially in industries where sensitivity is essential, such as the medical and financial sectors.

 A well-designed site will help you capture leads, regardless of your industry, but how do you get customers to your website in the first place?

-Agencies will also provide other services, as previously discussed, so expect them to upwards of £1,500 per month, depending on services and time allocation.
+Agencies will also provide other services, as previously discussed, so expect them to upwards of £1,500 per month, depending on services, ROI or time allocation.

-You might have guessed at this point that the answer does depend on what you need!
+You might have guessed at this point that the answer depends entirely on 3 key factors:

-It can cost anywhere from £20 for a do-it-yourself approach up to and beyond £50,000 if you're a large business.
+It can cost anywhere from £20 for a DIY approach, up to and beyond £50,000 for a custom-built, high-converting website that's delivered by experts.

-Yet, what is undeniable is that a professional-looking website can make a long-lasting impression on your clients.
+What is undeniable is that a professional-looking website makes a long-lasting impression on your clients.
 Website visitors form first impressions in just 0.05 seconds of arriving and 75% of consumers judge a business's credibility by the design of its website.

 The longer they are on your website the better, especially when it comes to appealing to their senses and making them want something.
 Remember, you are competing against other businesses and the big technology companies like Amazon or Google.
 You might not have their budget, but it doesn't mean you can't create a lightning-fast website that will offer a fantastic user experience.